-Manually backing up your iPhone, or taking advantage of iCloud automatic backups, is the best way to guarantee that you will be able to get all your data back in the event something goes wrong.
+Manually backing up your iPhone or iPad, or taking advantage of iCloud automatic backups, is the best way to guarantee that you will be able to get all your data back in the event something goes wrong.

 Note that for the purpose of this tutorial, we will look into deleting the backup of an iPhone, but the steps are exactly identical if you were to delete an iPad backup file.

-How to delete an iPhone backup in iTunes
+How to delete an iPhone or iPad backup in iTunes

 If you use iTunes instead of iCloud to backup your iPhone or iPad, the backup file will be stored somewhere on your computer.
-We’re going to see how to delete this file directly from iTunes.
+We’re going to see how to delete this file directly from your Mac using iTunes.

 1) Launch iTunes.